somnambulist-tech/api-bundle/README.md

 V5 drops all previously deprecated methods and makes changes to the signatures of the transformer types.
 Transformer types are now readonly and cannot be modified once instantiated.
 This means that the constructor args have changed to include all options and the order has been revised.

+All response types default to a `data` key name, including `ObjectType` that previously was null.
+Now, you must specify a null key to remove it.
+Using a `data` key allows for applying metadata more easily to the response object.

 ### BC Breaks in V4